cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 Having certain trees on your property may require a tree permit.

 You will need to have your project reviewed by a city arborist if you have any trees over 19 inches in diameter on you property.
-Even though there aren't any trees inside your home, arborists make sure the tree's Critical Root Zone isn't damaged by any construction equipment brought in to remodel your home.&nbsp;[Learn more about protected trees and their construction requirements](/residential/residential-toolkit/building-near-a-tree/).
+Even though there aren't any trees inside your home, arborists make sure the tree's Critical Root Zone isn't damaged by any construction equipment brought in to remodel your home.
+[Learn more about protected trees and their construction requirements](/residential/residential-toolkit/building-near-a-tree/).

 ### Make sure you can get a permit